Welcome to The English Department

 Paper 2 Modern Texts and Poetry

 AQA website: http://www.aqa.org.uk

 Students are awarded Grades from 1 to 9, where 9 is the highest and 1 is the lowest.

-At the time of writing, a Grade 5 is considered a good pass and will allow students to pursue most Level 3 courses in Further Education establishments.
+A Grade 5 is considered a good pass and will allow students to pursue most Level 3 courses in Further Education establishments.